We use cookies to ensure you get the best experience on our website. Learn more

 Designs

-Multiple allotment designs can be found in the palette guide above each WIP settlement, at /warp fbwestmarches, and /warp WestmarchSeminar.
+Multiple allotment designs can be found in the palette guide above each WIP settlement and at /warp WestMarchConcepting.

 As mentioned above, most designs only work (well) with straight allotments.
 Allotments on angles will usually end up simpler.